Meryl Streep Says We Should Be Afraid Of Trump Because His Kids Are ‘In Jeopardy’

 — Donald J. Trump (@realDonaldTrump) January 9, 2017

-The actress has also dressed up as Trump on stage in order to do an impersonation of him at a gala in 2016.
+The actress has also dressed up as Trump on stage in order to do an impersonation of him at a gala in 2016, per the New York Times.

 In addition to discussing politics, Streep took the opportunity to speak with Stephen Colbert about her career in acting, from her first professional role in 1975 at a production of Trelawney of the Wells to her iconic role as Miranda Priestly in The Devil Wears Prada.
 She told Colbert that she avoids watching her old roles because it reminds her of how insecure she was at the time.